awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Update an event data store<a name="lake-cli-update-eds"></a>

-The following example updates an event data store to change its retention period to 100 days, and enable termination protection\.
+The following example AWS CLI update\-event\-data\-store command updates an event data store to change its retention period to 100 days, and enable termination protection\.
 The required `--event-data-store` parameter value is an ARN \(or the ID suffix of the ARN\) and is required; other parameters are optional\.
 In this example, the `--retention-period` parameter is added to change the retention period to 100 days\.
 Optionally, you can choose to enable AWS Key Management Service encryption and specify an AWS KMS key by adding `--kms-key-id` to the command, and specifying a KMS key ARN as the value\. `--termination-protection-enabled` is added to enable termination protection on an event data store that did not have termination protection enabled\.

 ```
 aws cloudtrail update-event-data-store